 - Canadian Certified Counsellor (C.C.C.) with the Canadian Counselling and Psychotherapy Association (CCPA).

-I completed my Bachelor of Arts degree with Specialization in Psychology at the University of Ottawa.
-I concentrated my studies on child, adolescent and family development, and accumulated hundreds of hours volunteering and conducting research in the fields of attachment theory, family systems and cognitive development.
+I completed my Bachelor of Arts degree in Psychology at the University of Ottawa, where I concentrated my studies on child, adolescent and family development.
+I and volunteered and conducted research in the fields of attachment theory, family systems and cognitive development.

-Before opening my practice, I worked at a non-profit community agency providing individual counselling and play therapy services to many children, youth, families and young adults.
+I worked at The Counselling Group providing low-fee psychotherapy services to individual counselling and play therapy services to many children, youth, families and young adults.
 I also founded a Children and Youth Social Skills Group and Anger Management Group to help children develop the self-regulation and social skills necessary for healthy peer relationships and friendships.

-In addition to my education and training, I have experience working with children and families in various settings: with at-risk children and youth in recreational programming, with children and families in palliative care, and with supervised access for separated caregivers.
-I also volunteered as a Board Member with the Anxiety Disorders Association of Ontario and Canadian Toy Testing Council.
+In addition to my education and training, I have experience working with children and families in various settings: with at-risk children and youth in recreational programming, with children and families in palliative care, in mentorship and tutoring positions, and providing supervised visitations to children and their parents.
+I have also volunteered as a Board Member with the Anxiety Disorders Association of Ontario and Canadian Toy Testing Council.

 I often work with children and families who face complex and challenging concerns, who have already seen a variety of professionals before they meet with me.
-I’ve chosen to provide all of my clients with the opportunity to have my work with their child supervised by a clinical psychologist with expertise in child and family mental health.
+I’ve chosen to provide all of my clients with the opportunity to have my work with their child supervised by Dr. Stephanie Cristina.
+Dr. Cristina is a clinical psychologist with expertise in child and family mental health, who was a former school psychologist and can provide an educational psychology perspective.

 Although this opportunity is purely at the client’s discretion, I strongly believe in the value of supervision and consultation.
 I find that it and enhances the services that I provide by offering fresh and alternative perspectives to often very complex challenges.
 Many parents see this as an opportunity to have a number of professionals invested in the well-being and growth of their child through therapeutic intervention.
 There is no additional fee to supervision, and all information remains strictly confidential between myself and my supervisor as per the standards of our regulatory bodies and applicable legislation.